A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: Numerical Simulation

 \section{Numerical Simulation}

-In this section, we test the proposed non-interior-point NLP solution method using several numerical examples.
-All experiments were performed in the MATLAB R2019b environment on a laptop PC with a 1.80 GHz Intel Core i7-8550U.
-The proposed solver and numerical examples are available at \url{https://github.com/KY-Lin22/NIPOCPEC}.
-For comparison, we adopt a well-developed open source interior-point filter solver called IPOPT \cite{wachter2006implementation} through the CasADi interface \cite{Andersson2019}.
+In this section, we test the non-interior-point continuation method.
+The proposed method was implemented based on the CasADi symbolic framework \cite{Andersson2019} and MATLAB built-in sparse linear algebra routines.
+Simulations were performed in the MATLAB R2023b environment on a laptop PC with a 1.80 GHz Intel Core i7-8550U.
+The implementation is available at \url{https://github.com/KY-Lin22/NIPOCPEC}.
+For comparison, we adopted a well-developed interior-point filter solver called IPOPT \cite{wachter2006implementation} through the CasADi interface.